BrkRaw/brkraw/docs/Config.md

 - `max_length`: truncate values longer than this length.

-Values are resolved via the output format spec (see below) and sanitized to `A-Z`, `a-z`, `0-9`, `.`, `_`, `-`.
+Values are resolved via the layout info and sanitized to `A-Z`, `a-z`, `0-9`, `.`, `_`, `-`.
 Missing values are skipped.
 Parts are joined with `_` in the order listed.
 If any `sep` values are provided, they control how the next field is joined.